Chapter 3.9

 Many people ask for “robot-safe” fencing or point to test results of fence manufacturers showing impact resistance of 2000 joules or more.

-But, quite frankly: the question itself reveals a misconception about robot safety.
+The question itself reveals a misconception about robot safety.
 Robot safety standards require that robot motion be limited by means other than fencing or other safeguards.

 A robot‘s motion range depends on its size.
 Often this “maximum space” is much bigger than needed for the operation at hand.
 Since system designers want to use as little floor space as possible, the robot is programmed to keep to a much smaller “limited space”.
-Then fences, light courtains and range scanners are used to define a “protected space” around the limited space that persons must not enter.

-However, a safety distance is practically always needed between the limited space and the protected space.
 Why?
 Because the robot needs time to slow down and come to a standstill when a person entering the protected space is detected (by a light-barrier, scanner, camera, or door switch).